Dress Right, DRESS!

 Dressing to the center is not usually called so that everyone puts their arms up like dressing to the right or left, but it is something that may be beneficial.
 Honor guard units dress to the center in different formations, cordons (after dressing to the direction of the VIP) and colors.

-One instance where dressing to the center is very necessary is the last part of Regulation Drill where the team is marching behind the commander toward the head judge.
-THe team should align like this:
+One instance where dressing to the center is very necessary is the last part of the JROTC Regulation Drill sequence where the team is marching behind the commander toward the head judge.
+The team should align like this:

 regulation drill, dress right dress, dressing right, dress left dress, dress center dress